sagemath/sage/README.md

 2. Clone the sources with `git`:

-    - **NOTE: if you are using WSL, it is imperative that you follow these instructions, which use the Linux git.
-Otherwise you will run into confusing build errors.**
+    - [Windows] **The Sage source tree contains symbolic links, which use UNIX line endings.
+      Therefore, the build may not work if some other version of git is used to clone the repo.
+      So it is recommended to use Linux git and follow the instructions below.**

     - To check that `git` is available, open a terminal and enter the following command at the shell prompt (`$`):